 What exactly is a Proof of Concept?

-PoCs are extremely useful on how the solution/product fit a potential client’s requirement and allows validation of the value proposition.
+PoCs are extremely useful in how the solution/product fits a potential client’s requirement and allow validation of the value proposition.
 For a startup, it helps identify possible issues in securing a paid contract but more importantly provides an opportunity to gather feedback on the product/solution.

-Proof-of-concept is essential for any startup desiring to raise early stage funding and growth stage capital down the road.
-The ability to explore emerging technologies and execution of a successful PoC gets the investors excited.
+The proof-of-concept is essential for any startup desiring to raise early-stage funding and growth stage capital down the road.
+The ability to explore emerging technologies and the execution of a successful PoC gets the investors excited.
 Founders need to be able to back their new ventures with enough PoCs, showcasing the capability of their product to scale.
 It is necessary and critical to go through this transformation.